-The administrative offices for the College of Engineering as well as the Departments of Electrical and Computer Engineering and Chemical and Life Science Engineering are located in the College of Engineering West Hall, 601 W. Main Street.
+The administrative offices for the College of Engineering, the Department of Electrical and Computer Engineering, and Department of Chemical and Life Science Engineering are located in the College of Engineering West Hall, 601 W. Main Street.
 The administrative office for the Department of Biomedical Engineering is located in the Engineering Research Building (ERB), 401 W. Main St. The administrative offices for the Departments Computer Science and Mechanical and Nuclear Engineering are located in the College of Engineering East Hall, 401 W. Main Street.